NLxAROSA/nlxarosa.github.io/_posts/2024-09-06-java-records-spring-jdbcclient.md

 I had very low expectations of success due to all the publications and horror stories around Java Records and persistence, so I was pleasantly surprised to learn that Java records work with JdbcClient and [RowMapper](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/RowMapper.html) just fine, and it's fairly simple too!
 Note that I did not implement common functionality such as transaction management, input validation, etc. to keep the example clean, but it should not be a problem to add later.

+For those who just want to check out the entire app and code, it's on [GitHub](https://github.com/NLxAROSA/jdbcrecordsdemo).

 ## Configuration

 #### Using an embedded H2 database